Meditect/blockchain_go/README.md

 - add [paste node address from stdout] 3001 0   (3001 is the serial number; 0 is a placeholder for the legacy 'salt' field.
 We may use this field to add privacy, but let's keep the placeholder now)
 - add [paste node address from stdout] 30013001 0

-### 4. Start client two, create a label, and transfer an existing label.
+### 4. Start client two, create a serial number, and transfer an existing serial number.
 In a new window, type:

 - ./wallet.sh localhost 3002